 Little, you may think, has changed.
-While shows like Cucumber celebrate the world of urban gay culture (although it's taken long enough for a gay television programme to come along again), the lives of young LGBT farmers, herdsman, gamekeepers and shop owners seem as silent as a stillborn lamb.
+While shows like Cucumber celebrate the world of urban gay culture (although it's taken long enough for a gay television program to come along again), the lives of young LGBT farmers, herdsman, gamekeepers, and shop owners seem as silent as a stillborn lamb.
 Oh sure, The Archers has one gay couple.
 And Clare Balding strides around the highways and byways of Britain on Radio 4.
 But young, sexually-active, ambitious gay people living in the countryside?
-Not that you'd notice.
+There aren't very many.

-No wonder, then, that so many young people in rural communities are giving up, slipping into the well-worn wheel rut of rural-urban migration and heading for the UK's cities.
-Add to that the isolation, loneliness and frustration of being the only LGBT person for miles and the move seems almost inevitable.
+No wonder, then, that so many young people in rural communities are giving up, slipping into the well-worn wheel rut of rural-urban migration and heading for UK cities.
+Add to that the isolation, loneliness, and frustration of being the only LGBT person for miles and the move seems almost inevitable.

 "I grew up in a little village in Shropshire on the side of a hill, surrounded by fields, with no street lights or tarmac," says Josh, a young gay man I spoke to via email.
 "There were no 'out' people in my village or my school, probably because of the incredibly negative attitudes of most of the kids in my year.
 So I had no clue that coming out was a good thing, or that it would make me a happier person.
 Not only was there no one I could theoretically date but there was also no one I could really talk to about dating or being gay."

 Because Josh couldn't drive, that isolation was both physical and emotional.
 "There aren't many dates you can go on if you don't have a car.
-The only way I could really 'date' other guys was by going to the nearest city, wandering around the centre, playing demo video games in Virgin Megastores and ordering enormous sugary coffees."
+The only way I could really 'date' other guys was by going to the nearest city, wandering around the center, playing demo video games in Virgin Megastores, and ordering enormous sugary coffees."

 "We have a friend here who we introduced to Grindr.
 That was quite eye-opening," laughs Adam.
 "There's lots of stuff going on.
 It might not all be on your doorstep, but there are people on there."

 Are there lots of people in straight relationships looking on Grindr, I wonder?
 "We live here day-to-day so I wouldn't want to comment on that," replies Adam.
 Fair enough.
-Because forget petrol, milk and whisky – what rural communities really run on is gossip.
+Because forget gas, milk, and whisky—what rural communities really run on is gossip.
 "In a village, it doesn't take long for everybody to find out who you are, even if you don't know them," says Adam.
 "But people have been really, really lovely.
 When we first moved in, our neighbour appeared at the door with loads of veg she'd grown herself, to welcome us to the village."

 While homosexuality isn't a purely urban phenomenon, nor is homophobia a purely rural problem.
 "There's this belief that big cosmopolitan cities have the least prejudice to race and sexuality," says a young gay mother who recently moved back to the Cumbrian village where she was raised.
 "But both my wife, who has always lived in the city, and I believe this isn't the case.
 When we were living in Newcastle and working for the government we encountered a lot more homophobia, especially when my wife struggled to get paternity leave for the birth of our first child."

-Moving to the countryside with a partner is a very different kettle of nettles to being young, single and LGBT at the bend of a river or in the lieu of a hill.
+Moving to the countryside with a partner is a very different to being young, single, and LGBT at the bend of a river or in the lieu of a hill.
 "Where I grew up I knew my options for dating were really limited," says the illustrator Adam Pryce.
-"At school I always had girlfriends – I think that's because I love being around women – but I only had my first gay relationship when I moved to Manchester.
-I'm definitely attracted to people who are creative, who can educate me about the world, their views and how I work as a person.
+"At school I always had girlfriends—I think that's because I love being around women—but I only had my first gay relationship when I moved to Manchester.
+I'm definitely attracted to people who are creative, who can educate me about the world, their views, and how I work as a person.
 I know for a fact that I wouldn't have met such a person if I had stayed in the countryside."

 While Grindr might deliver you casual sex and even meaningful romance, caring for your mind in the country may take a little more cultivation.
 But there is some help out there.
 "Our recent national campaign has focused on mental health," says Cath Sykes from National Federation of Young Farmers' Clubs.
 We've been working with YoungMinds and the Farming Community Network to tackle the issue of rural isolation.
 We have been encouraging clubs to make local links and arrange talks, so that more members are aware of the services available and where to go for help.
 We also have a sexual health area at our Annual Convention where 5,000 members, aged 18 and over, have access to information and advice."